top of page

 Treatment overview

 To overcome speech anxiety as quickly as possible, the treatment plan will combine overexposure therapy with cognitive reframing and the latest neuroscience tools.
 Accordingly, in addition to increasingly challenging virtual reality training environments, you will be given facts to consider and tools to use.
-The plan is presented as a week-long course of treatment.
-However, it can be adapted to fit the time you have available to you - for example, you could do two days in one.
+The plan is presented as 10 sessions.
+This can be adapted to fit the time you have available to you - for example, you could do it over a week, and perhaps do multiple sessions in a day - you could spread it out over a couple of weeks and repeat sessions.

 Fact to consider: You are about to access the most effective treatment for speech anxiety and you will learn the most effective science-based tools.
 Exposure therapy, for example, is highly effective.
-It has been shown to be more effective than medication, it has been successfully used for decades, it is the gold standard treatment, and it typically works for 90% of patients.
+It has been shown to be more effective than medication, it has been successfully used for decades, and it is widely considered the gold standard treatment.
 As part of exposure therapy for speech anxiety, a patient is often encouraged to present to a range of increasingly challenging audiences - which results in desensitisation.
 Typically, this starts with an audience of zero and scales up to an audience size of around twenty or so people.
 To increase the efficacy further, a patient could subsequently partake in 'overexposure therapy': practising in extreme scenarios that one is unlikely to encounter in real life, such as hyper-distracting stadiums with 1000s of spectators (made possible with the latest advancements in virtual reality).
-Accordingly, overexposure therapy provides the psychological equivalent of running with weights or at high altitudes; it builds extra confidence, adaptability, and resilience.
+Accordingly, overexposure therapy could be thought of as psychological weight training; it builds extra confidence, adaptability, and resilience.
 To increase the efficacy further still, a patient could incorporate additional science-based tools, such as cognitive reframing techniques to reduce anticipatory anxiety or neuroscience tools to reduce their heart rate quicker.
 The treatment plan outlined on this page provides you with all of this for free.
 As a result, you can begin this process with a positive mindset knowing that you are about to access a highly effective, evidence-based hybrid treatment plan that will provide you with a wide range of experiences, perspectives, and tools.

 Tool to use: Prolonged exhalations.
-You may have heard that deep breathing can calm your nerves however, with regard to the most powerful immediate effects, this advice isn't precise enough.
-Technically, the types of breathing that will calm you the quickest involve emphasised and/or prolonged exhalations as these trigger an automatic response that slows your heart rate.
-One method of applying this is using what is known as ‘4-7-8’: breathing in through the nose for a count of 4, holding one’s breath for a count of 7, and exhaling from the mouth for a count of 8.
+You may have heard that deep breathing can calm your nerves, however, with regard to the most powerful immediate effects, this advice isn't precise enough.
+Technically, the types of breathing that will calm you the quickest involve emphasised and/or prolonged exhalations as these trigger an automatic response that slows your heart rate (you can read more about the science behind this here).
+One practical method of applying this is using what is known as ‘4-7-8’: breathing in through the nose for a count of 4, holding one’s breath for a count of 7, and exhaling from the mouth for a count of 8.

-Task: Prior to practising in the VR training environment, complete 5 rounds of 4-7-8.
-Then complete three practice runs of your presentation in the VR training environment (note - if your presentation is longer than 5 minutes, you may wish to practice parts of it).
+Task: Prior to practising in the first VR training environment, complete 5 rounds of 4-7-8.
+Then complete three practice runs (speaking out loud) of your presentation in the VR training environment (note - if your presentation is longer than 5 minutes, you may wish to practice parts of it).
+This discrete breathing pattern can be used in the moments leading up to a presentation.
+And so, if you start to worry in the moments prior to a presentation, instead focus on this breathing technique.

 VR training environment: Audience of 0

 Fact to consider: You can go 'off script'.
 When presenting, it is important to remember that the audience doesn't know your script so don't feel obliged to present it word for word; if you go slightly off script, it doesn't matter.
-Just continue and don't call attention to it.
+A common mistake is to forget a small part and start getting frustrated and apologising.
+Instead, just continue and don't call attention to it.
 The knowledge that it doesn't matter if you don't remember every word is an important component of reducing anxiety.

 Tool to use: Slowing things down.
 Talking too fast is one of the most common public speaking mistakes.
 And not only does it make it harder for the audience to understand you, but it also speeds up your heart rate and can make you feel more anxious.
-By contrast, if you slow things down, not only will you be more clearly understood, you will give yourself the time to fully exhale and therefore, slow your heart rate down.
+By contrast, if you slow things down, not only will you be more clearly understood, you will give yourself the time to fully exhale and therefore, slow your heart rate down (using the same underlying mechanism as described in session one).

-Task: Prior to practising in the VR training environment, complete 5 rounds of 4-7-8.
-Then, in your practice session, try to insert some pauses to fully exhale.
+Task: Have a look over your script and find some good moments for pauses (e.g., after a key point).
+It might help to literally write the work pause on your script.
+Prior to practising in the VR training environment, complete 5 rounds of 4-7-8.
+Then, in your practice session, use those pauses to fully exhale.
 And remember, don't be concerned if you don't recall your script word for word.
 Complete three practice runs of your presentation in the VR training environment.

 VR training environment: Audience of 16

 Fact to consider: The majority of people fear public speaking so you are not on your own.
-The latest studies state that around 70 to 80% of people fear public speaking.
-Furthermore, as these are based on survey responses rather than biometric data, the fear is likely underreported.
+The latest studies state that around 70 to 80% of people fear public speaking and/ or have speech anxiety.
+Furthermore, as these are often based on survey responses rather than biometric data, the fear is likely underreported.
 Also, it does not take into consideration the people who feared public speaking but through repetition built resilience.
 If the question was, "Have you ever feared public speaking?" the results would be closer to a 100% yes.
 So it is important to know that you are not 'strange' or 'different' if you have speech anxiety.
 You are part of the vast majority.
-And you can be proud of the fact that you have acknowledged it is something you want to overcome and that you are now following the most evidenced and most effective treatment.
+And you can be proud of the fact that you have acknowledged it is something you want to overcome and that you are now following the most-evidenced and most-effective treatment.

-Task: Complete 5 rounds of 4-7-8 and then complete three practice runs of your presentation in the VR training environment.
+Task: Complete 5 rounds of 4-7-8, and then complete three practice runs of your presentation in the VR training environment.
+When presenting, be sure to broaden your visual field as this will reduce physiological threat responses, interrupt self-focused anxiety loops, and activate attentional and neural systems associated with calm, control, and effective performance.

 VR training environment: Audience of 25